model-checking/cbmc-training/docs/src/cbmc/overview/cbmc.md

 CBMC is reporting that it performed two array bounds check on line 14: it checked whether the lower bound of `vector` could be violated, and whether the upper bound could be violated.
-The lower bound check succeded and the upper bound check failed.
+The lower bound check succeeded and the upper bound check failed.

 Finally, CBMC prints a complete error trace for each check that failed.